 Gas systems are using more and more similar technologies and materials meaning that the basic requirements for their safe operation are similar European wide.
 This is reflected in the agreement that has been found on the pipeline parameters in EASEE-gas CBP.
 The legacy of existing appliances, because of their number and diversity, is more difficult to overcome and needs careful consideration.
 To distribute a wide range of gases would mean a cheaper energy supply but may impose some high constraint on the appliances detrimental to their costs.
 On the other hand having a tight specification would mean a reduction of the gas supply or an increase of its cost.
-An adequate balance shall be found.
+An adequate balance must be found.

-To help the decision process, the GASQUAL project results should bring light and figures for finding this balance.
-The GASQUAL project result will also open for the development of adapted solution when needed.
+To help the decision process, the GASQUAL project results has shed light on the area, and supplied figures for finding this balance.